 Website | Neighborhood: Cheongdam | Address: South Korea, Seoul, Gangnam District, Dosan-daero 55-gil, 47 지하 1층

-Alice Cheongdam is an Alice in Wonderland-themed speakeasy that has earned a spot on Asia’s 50 Best Bars list.
-I absolutely loved this bar.
+Alice Cheongdam is an Alice in Wonderland-themed speakeasy that has earned a spot on Asia’s 50 Best Bars list, and I get it.
+I absolutely loved this place.

-The entrance is hidden behind a flower shop down an alley, where a short flight of stairs leads you inside.
-The space isn’t big, so if you are with a large group you may be waiting a while for a table.
-Reservations are only taken for the first two hours after opening.
+The entrance is hidden behind a flower shop down an alley, where a short flight of stairs leads you down the rabbit hole (sorry, had to).
+Fair warning: the space isn’t big, so if you roll up with a large group, you may be waiting a while for a table.
+Reservations are only taken for the first two hours after opening, so plan accordingly.

 alice bar seoul

-Inside, the space is dim with dark wood paneling, plush chairs, and quirky Wonderland-inspired artwork on the walls.
+Inside, it’s all dim lighting, dark wood paneling, plush chairs, and quirky Wonderland-inspired artwork on the walls.
 The bar seats were also super comfy.

 alice bar seoul

-The cocktail menu is so much fun you will want to try everything on it.
-Each drink has a silly name and a cute illustration, plus every cocktail comes with a story you’ll get to hear once it’s served.
+The cocktail menu is organized by drink strength, which is very useful when you’re already four bars deep.
+Each drink has a silly name and a cute illustration, and every cocktail comes with a story you’ll hear once it’s served.
+I wanted to try everything.

 alice bar seoul